jw2249a/2017-bayes-audit/2017-code/README.md

   electronic record for each paper ballot scanned; it only produces a summary tally showing for each contest and each possible choice (vote) on that contest, how many ballots in the collection showed the given choice.

-Note that some contests may be associated with collections of both types, some CVR collections as well as some noCVR collections.
+Note that some contests may be associated with collections of both types: some CVR collections as well as some noCVR collections.

 We assume that the vote-casting, scanning, and subsequent storage